jkozik/freeswitchsignalwirecluecon24/README.md

 The outgoing call worked.
 Skim the dialplan log trace and see how outgoing calls are parsed.
 And for reference the outgoing call over the signalwire SIP trunk generated the call flow below:
 ![image](https://github.com/user-attachments/assets/8df48152-b8be-4673-a8e7-997ef430f2fd)
+## Summary
+To get the freeswitch-cluecon-lab repository to work on my home LAN with Signalwire I had to modify the following:
+- **docker-compose.yml**.
+I needed to tweek it to do `--network host` and enable IPv6
+- **switch.conf.xml**.
+I needed to restrict the rtp-start/end-port range to fit my home network setup
+- **dialplan/default**.
+I needed to add an extension for signalwire incoming from PSTN calls.
+I mapped the calls to my SIP extension 1001 (Zoiper client)
+- **dialplan/public**.
+I needed to add an extension for signalwire outgoing to PSTN calls.
+This was configured to show my signalwire phone number as my calling party id
+- **pfsense firewall**.
+On my home LAN I needed to map incoming 5080 to my home LAN's freeswitch and open a range of UDP ports and map them to my freeswitch.
 ## References
 - [Connecting FreeSWITCH to SignalWire CLOUD](https://signalwire.com/blogs/freeswitch/mod-signalwire?utm_source=marketo&utm_medium=email&utm_campaign=AI-OH-082024&utm_content=button&mkt_tok=MjYyLUhHUi0zMTEAAAGVFVRWyyjq-0Ib-rw6vIw4Jn0m_Lnc3t1z7bl2PrdBRG2ce-BL0KpVmDpTsl-YCg6-8bTUfIt1BtyGfPkrV-BwNYe3DU-fM6F7KRUGXRs)
 - [signalwire/freeswitch](https://github.com/signalwire/freeswitch/tree/master)